top of page

 Search

-Understanding Little League Elbow: What Parents and Athletes Need to Know
+Understanding Little League Elbow: A Guide for Parents

 If your child plays baseball, especially as a pitcher, you may have heard of “Little League Elbow.”
-It’s one of the most common injuries in youth baseball players, and it can sideline a season if not managed correctly.
+It’s one of the most common injuries in youth baseball players.
+If not managed correctly, it can sideline a season.
 Let’s break down what it is, why it happens, and how we can prevent it—without getting lost in medical jargon.

 What is Little League Elbow?